PaulJohnston88/ES-AzureLab/lib/wiki/[Examples]-Create-Custom-Role-Definitions-and-Assignments.md

 This page describes how to deploy Enterprise-Scale with custom policy definitions and policy set (Initiative) definitions.

-In this example we will use a policy named `Enforce-RG-Tags` and a  policy set definition (Initiative_) named `Deploy-SQL-Auditing` as examples of how to create and assign custom policies.
+In this example we will use a policy named `Enforce-RG-Tags` and a  policy set definition (Initiative_) named `LZ-Baseline` as examples of how to create and assign custom policies.

 We will update the built-in configuration by following these steps:

 - Create the custom policy definition file for `Enforce-RG-Tags`

-- Create the custom policy set definition file for `Deploy-SQL-Auditing`
+- Create the custom policy set definition file for `LZ-Baseline`

 - Make the custom policy definitions available for use in Azure by extending the built-in archetype for `es_root`

-- Create the policy assignment files for `Enforce-RG-Tags` and `Deploy-SQL-Auditing` so that they can be assigned
+- Create the policy assignment files for `Enforce-RG-Tags` and `LZ-Baseline` so that they can be assigned

 - Assign the custom policy definition for `Enforce-RG-Tags` at the `root` Management Group by extending the built-in archetype for `es_root`.

-- Assign the custom policy set definition for `Deploy-SQL-Auditing` at the `Landing Zones` Management Group by extending the built-in archetype for `es_landing_zones`.
+- Assign the custom policy set definition for `LZ-Baseline` at the `Landing Zones` Management Group by extending the built-in archetype for `es_landing_zones`.

 ![GitHub release (latest SemVer)](https://img.shields.io/github/v/release/Azure/terraform-azurerm-caf-enterprise-scale?style=flat&logo=github)